Article

 Meet an innovator: Alistair Mowat

-Alistair Mowat, Innovation Leader – Sustainability at ZESPRI, discusses personal skills that he brings to the role and how these skills were fostered.
+Alistair Mowat discusses the personal skills that he brings to his role and how these skills were fostered.
 He explains that different people approach problems in different ways, so a diverse range of skills can be important in innovation.

 Rights: © Copyright 2012.
 University of Waikato.
 All rights reserved.